RitchieS/ctftool/README.md

 - List upcoming CTFs
 - List the top 10 teams
 - Adjust information for each CTF locally stored in a sqlite db
-- Get scores of your team (TBA)
 - Interact with [CTFd](https://ctfd.io)
 - Download challenges from CTFd
 - Creates a writeup template for each challenge
 - Get the top 10 teams in a CTF
-- Get the scores of your team (TBA)

 ### Upcoming features